TheSeaOfRhun/LTR/README.md

 TREC-like document corpus to index, and then retrieve documents from the index using a set of queries.

 Assuming the trees below, for TREC data-locations and lucene.TREC on a file-system, run the commands that follow, to get a corpus indexed and searched.
 Some points to note, and help clarify meaning:

+- command-line invocations below have been formatted for readability.

-+ /x is a imaginary, the layout does not have to be this.
+- /x is a imaginary, the layout does not have to be this.
 It is only to point out how to point the tool to the data.

-+ /x/index/CD45.017.s is an empty directory that was created before passing it on to IndexTREC.
+- /x/index/CD45.017.s is an empty directory that was created before passing it on to IndexTREC.
 The naming is arbitrary, but, if you use trecbox to drive lucene.TREC, it will have a meaning.

-+ /x/misc/ser17 is a plain text file containing a list of stop-words, one on each line.
+- /x/misc/ser17 is a plain text file containing a list of stop-words, one on each line.

-+ /x/query/301-350 is a plain text file containing TREC queries.
+- /x/query/301-350 is a plain text file containing TREC queries.

-+ sstemmer tells Lucene to use the S-Stemmer.
+- sstemmer tells Lucene to use the S-Stemmer.

 ###### lucene.TREC